Axiologix-Technologies/Usb-Ble-Dongle/README.md

 # Usb Ble Dongle

 An RN4871 based usb dongle.
+The usb interface is implemented by a CP2102N USB-to-UART device.

 ## Features